ElvinLP/Table3Landais.jl/docs/src/index.md

 1. cleandata()

-Cleans the raw "cwbh_LA.dta" file and expresses variables "earnings" and "wba" in real dollars using "cpi2.dta" to produce "base_2_LA.dta", the 282,968×178 baseline sample used for the regression kink design.
+Cleans the raw "cwbh_LA.dta" file and expresses variables "earnings" and "wba" in real dollars using "cpi2.dta".
+It produces the file "base_2_LA.dta", the 282,968×178 baseline sample used for the regression kink design.
 This file is stored in the "Prog_AEJ_RKD\Data" repository.
 The compilation takes around 2 minutes.

 2. Table3()